elsa-workflows/elsa-website/docs/quickstarts/quickstarts-aspnetcore-hello-world.md

 sidebar_label: Hello World HTTP
 ---

-In this quickstart, we will do the following:
+In this quickstart, we will take a look at a minimum ASP.NET Core application that executes a workflow.
+The workflow will listen for an incoming HTTP request and write back a simple response.

+We will:

 * Create an ASP.NET Core application.
 * Programmatically define a workflow definition using Elsa's Workflow Builder API that executes when an HTTP request comes in at a specified URL.

-## Create Project
+## The Project

 Create a new, empty ASP.NET Core project called `ElsaQuickstarts.WebApp.HelloWorld`: